-- To keep before the congregations the importance of the call to Christian ministry in the church. - To provide appropriate materials and resources to guide those considering vocations in the church. - To serve as the presbytery's standing committee for supervising and supporting probationers for the ministry. - 1 Please feel free to contact Pastoral Development Ministry Team Leader Milton L. Ortiz, , for resources and/or assistance.
-(See the Preface to this Handbook for contact information)
+- To keep before the congregations the importance of the call to Christian ministry in the church. - To provide appropriate materials and resources to guide those considering vocations in the church. - To serve as the presbytery's standing committee for supervising and supporting probationers for the ministry.

-- To guide probationers in their exploration of Christian ministry and/or vocations in the church. - To help those experiencing a call to Christian service, but not ordination, to affirm their calling as followers of Jesus Christ and members of the covenant community. - To recommend to presbytery appropriate actions in the supervision of probationers. - To examine members of congregations seeking to be received as candidates. - To examine candidates and licentiates as they move through the process toward ordination. - To stay in close contact with probationers throughout their journey - encouraging, uplifting and guiding them. - To encourage and require probationers to complete educational requirements in approved colleges and graduate schools of theology. - To recommend to presbytery that a student be enrolled in the Program of Alternate Studies if attendance in an
+- To guide probationers in their exploration of Christian ministry and/or vocations in the church. - To help those experiencing a call to Christian service, but not ordination, to affirm their calling as followers of Jesus Christ and members of the covenant community. - To recommend to presbytery appropriate actions in the supervision of probationers. - To examine members of congregations seeking to be received as candidates. - To examine candidates and licentiates as they move through the process toward ordination. - To stay in close contact with probationers throughout their journey - encouraging, uplifting and guiding them. - To encourage and require probationers to complete educational requirements in approved colleges and graduate schools of theology. - To recommend to presbytery that a student be enrolled in the Program of Alternate Studies if attendance in an approved graduate school of theology is not a valid possibility.